We’ve done it!

 There are a number of ways that you can help make our ambitions a reality.

 Become a member of the CBS by investing in shares.
 The prospectus and application form are in the downloads section.
+Shares are still available and will be issued every June and January, so please do get involved.

 Tell everyone you know about our exciting project.
 Your neighbours, friends and family but please don't limit that just to people in Orleton.
 The Boot always used to draw customers from surrounding communities and there are many outside Orleton who would like to support us.